Programme Highlights

 cavern complex, covering approximately 14 hectares with a total volume of 2.3

-million cubic metres, is a feat of modern engineering.
-To ensure worker safety,
+million m3, is an impressive feat of modern engineering.
+To ensure

-the project has adopted the Smart Site Safety System (4S), which leverages
+worker safety, the project adopted the Smart Site Safety System (4S), which

-real-time monitoring and data analytics to mitigate risks effectively.
-This
+leverages real-time monitoring and data analytics to mitigate risks

-proactive approach underscores the commitment to maintaining the highest safety
+effectively.
+This proactive approach underscores the commitment to maintaining

 The